-6.6 As stated in the National Park Plan, "tourism is everyone's business".
-The experience of those visiting the Park is formed by everyone they have contact with and everywhere they go in the area.
-A collective commitment to high quality services and collaboration is therefore essential.
+6.6 As stated in the National Park Plan, "tourism is everyone's business" The experience of those visiting the Park is formed by everyone they have

 6.7 The Local Plan therefore endeavours to create mechanisms whereby the objectives of the National Park Plan can become a reality.
 The policies should encourage tourism developments which relate to the special qualities of the area, maintain and enhance the range and quality of visitor attractions and facilities, attract more visitors to the area, encourage them to stay longer, and meet their needs and aspirations.
 Such development must also take into account the needs of the host communities, the economic, social, and physical impacts of that development on the environment and the community and the use of resources.